Harshil-Gupta/LeetCode/README.md

-# LeetCodeAugustChallenge
+# LeetCode Solutions

-This repository consists solutions of LeetCode August Challenge problems.
+This repository consists solutions of LeetCode problems.